arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 13 Culture of Fear

-IN THE NAME OF THE ROSE, Umberto Eco’s

-Aristotle’s Treatise on Comedy.

 “Laughter, for a few minutes, distracts the villein [common person] from fear.
 But law is imposed by fear, whose true name is the fear of God.
-This book could strike the Luciferine spark that would set a new fire to the whole world.”
+This book could strike the Luciferine spark that would set a new fire to the whole world.” -- In The Name of the Rose, Umberto Eco

 “What would we be, we sinful creatures, without fear, perhaps the most foresighted and most loving of the divine gifts?”

 Among the characteristics of the Culture of Fear organization are these:
 1. It is not safe to say certain things
 2. In fact, being right in your doubts proves that you must be the reason that the fondest wishes of those above you did not come true.